 3. Once the Account settings open up, click on the “Sign-in options“.

-4. Then, on the right-hand side, toggle the “Make your device passwordless” settings to “Off“.
+Note: – For some users , if you can not find the above option , then, on the right-hand side, toggle the “Make your device passwordless” settings to “Off“.

 Close the Settings screen and launch the User Accounts screen.